ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
-      --revisions-schema string   schema name where the revisions table resides -u, --url string                [driver://username:password@address/dbname?param=value] select a database using the URL format
+      --log string                custom logging using a Go template --revisions-schema string   schema name where the revisions table resides -u, --url string                [driver://username:password@address/dbname?param=value] select a database using the URL format